 “In 2012 we met Alex’s parents Liz and Jay Scott who founded ALSF in honor of their daughter, Alex, who succumbed to cancer at the age of eight.
 There was an immediate connection and we “officially” partnered with ALSF system-wide.
-Fast forward to today — Firebirds has raised more than $1.9 million* for ALSF and we expect to eclipse the $2 million mark in 2020 which happens to be the 20th anniversary for both our company and their foundation.”
+Fast forward to today — Firebirds has raised more than $2.6 million* for ALSF and we expect to eclipse the $3 million mark in 2022.”

 In each of their 55 locations, Firebirds fundraising efforts for ALSF include:

 - Lemonade Sales Donation: For every glass of lemonade sold, Firebirds donates $1.25 to ALSF.

 - Kids Menu: Every kids menu features the photo and story of an Alex’s Lemonade Stand Foundation childhood cancer hero.

 - New Restaurant Openings: In addition to supporting & celebrating ALSF’s childhood cancer hero families on their kids menu, at every new restaurant opening Firebirds invites local hero families to celebrate with them.

 During ALSF’s annual Lemonade Days tradition, Firebirds employees host lemonade stands at every restaurant location where they raise awareness and money for ALSF.